© Unofficial Royalty 2024

 June 28, 1757 – Death of Sophia Dorothea of Hanover, Queen of Prussia, daughter of King George I of Great Britain, wife of King Friedrich Wilhelm I of Prussia, at Monbijou Palace in Berlin, Kingdom of Prussia, now in Brandenburg, Germany; buried at the Berlin Cathedral

-Sophia Dorothea was eight-years-old when her disgraced mother was divorced and banished for the rest of her life.
-She was brought up by her paternal grandmother Sophia, Electress of Hanover at Herrenhausen, the Hanover home.
+Sophia Dorothea was eight years old when her disgraced mother was divorced and banished for the rest of her life.
+She was raised by her paternal grandmother Sophia, Electress of Hanover at Herrenhausen, the Hanover home.
 She married her first cousin Crown Prince Friedrich Wilhelm of Prussia, son of Friedrich, King I of Prussia.
 Sophia Dorothea and Friedrich Wilhelm had met as children as they shared a grandmother, Sophia, Electress of Hanover, and they had disliked each other ever since.
-Their interests were very different and Friedrich Wilhelm contemplated divorcing Sophia Dorothea the same year they were married, but nothing ever came of it.
+Their interests were very different and Friedrich Wilhelm contemplated divorcing Sophia Dorothea the same year they were married, but nothing came of it.
 Sophia Dorothea became Queen of Prussia in 1713 when her husband acceded to the Prussian throne.

 Unofficial Royalty: Sophia Dorothea of Hanover, Queen of Prussia